chrisseaton/rhizome/doc/scheduler.md

 * Implement splitting to allow expensive computations to be scheduled later when they are used on more than one but not all branches.
+* Make a better decision about the order to emit basic blocks in the linearizer.
+At the moment it is just as they are found when traversing the graph depth-first.
+Processors normally predict forward branches to be not taken if they have no other information, so we should try to match that expectation.